namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 Figure 1. more detailed caption should be provided to better read the figure.

 **Response:**
-We appreciate the reviewer’s suggestion.
+Thank you for this suggestion.
 We have revised and expanded the Figure 1 caption to provide clearer descriptions of the figure elements and to facilitate interpretation.
 The updated caption now reads as follows:

 **Changes in the manuscript:**